spicetify/docs/docs/development/api-wrapper/methods/panel.md

     )
 }

-// Ideally, you would want to memorize this component
+// Ideally, you would want to memoize this component
 // to prevent unnecessary re-renders if you were to pass props

 // Props will have a single `panel` property for the panel ID